Srinagar to Leh-Ladakh

 After an early breakfast, drive towards Tso Pangong via Shyok.
 This route goes via Agham – Shyok Village – Durbuk – Tangste to reach Pangong Tso.
 This is one of the most remote routes of Ladakh and it’s operational for only a few months a year.

 The first glimpse of the tranquil, azure blue waters, and shaky lakeshore of Tso Pangong remains etched in the memory of tourists.
 Pangong Tso has the most crystal clear, cerulean blue waters ever seen.
 The Lake plays host to migratory bird families during mating seasons.
 Bar-headed Geese and Brahmani Ducks are two of the most prominently found birds here.
 The rare, endangered, and usually elusive Black-necked Cranes are also found here.

 Pangong Lake lies only partially in India.
-Over 60% of the lake lies in China.
+Over 60% of the lake lies in China-occupied Tibet.
 Situated at an altitude of about 13,943 ft.
 Tso Pangong also holds the honour of being one of the highest brackish water lakes in the world.
-On arrival you’ll check-in at the hotel/camp and spend the rest of the evening strolling around the lake, taking in the beautiful scenery.
+On arrival you’ll check-in at the camp and spend the rest of the evening strolling around the lake, taking in the beautiful scenery.

 Day Eight: Adventure Time

 Tso Pangong to Leh via Chang La (17,585 ft.)

 After breakfast, take some parting shots with the lake.
 You will then head back to Leh via Chang-La pass (17,585 ft.).
 Chang-La pass is the 10th highest motor-able road in the world.
 On your way back, you’ll first stop at Tso Ltak, an unexplored lake at 16,102 ft. situated on the foothills of Chang La.